AyrA/RomsBrowse/README.md

 6. Click "OK"
 7. Open the properties of the wwwroot directory, and grant write access to `NT Service\RomsBrowse`
 8. Connect to your SQL server and create a database named "roms"
-9. Grant access to `NT Service\RomsBrowse` and grant `db_datareader`, `db_datawriter` and `ddl_admin` rights to the user.
+9. Grant `db_datareader`, `db_datawriter` and `ddl_admin` rights to `NT Service\RomsBrowse`.
 10. Start the service

-If done properly, you will find an "emulator" folder being created in the wwwroot folder, and the SQL database will contain tables.
+## Initial Configuration

+Until the database settings have been configured, you all requests will be redirected to the setup page.
+Fill in the details relevant for your SQL setup, then save the settings.

 ## Initial Account